 study of more than 2,000 females aged 21-45 years and their partners found that immunization of either partner did not affect the likelihood of becoming pregnant.
 And studies in men who were immunized show that sperm does not change afterwards.

 Can I breastfeed after getting a COVID vaccine?

-protective antibodies can pass to the baby through the breastmilk of a vaccinated person.
-I'm comforted knowing that I'm passing along some immunity to my daughter through breastfeeding.
-This is one way I can protect her until she becomes eligible for the COVID vaccine.
+protective antibodies can pass to the baby through breastmilk.
+I was comforted knowing that I passed along some immunity to my daughter through breastfeeding.
+This is one way I protected her until she became old enough to be immunized against COVID herself.

-Having a conversation with a healthcare professional you trust can help you make the best choice.
+If you have other questions about receiving the COVID vaccine while pregnant, talk to your obstetrician or pediatrician.
+Having a conversation with a health care professional you trust can help you make the best choice.

 About Dr. Costello

 Lisa M. Costello, MD, MPH, FAAP, pictured above with her new baby, is a lifelong West Virginian.
 Dr. Costello is an Assistant Professor in the Department Pediatrics at West Virginia University (WVU) and a Pediatric Hospitalist at WVU Medicine Children's Hospital.
 She is immediate past president of the West Virginia Chapter of the American Academy of Pediatrics as well as the West Virginia State Medical Association.
 She is also an advisor to the WV Department of Health and Human Resources Bureau for Public Health and serves as the medical lead for the Joint Information Center within the West Virginia Joint Interagency Task Force on COVID-19 and public health matters.